Edge Delta OTLP Source

 Overview

-The OTLP source node consumes logs directly from OTLP configured data sources.
+The OTLP source node consumes data items directly from OTLP configured data sources.
 The node is configured with the port that the agent should listen on.

 Note: The node can ingest either logs, metrics (processed as gauges) or traces per endpoint.
 To ingest logs and metrics, for example, two OTLP source nodes are required with separate endpoints.